 Grand Challenges: Relating Attitudes on Democracy to Attitudes on Race and Ethnicity

-This project will include three annual polls through the University of Maryland’s Critical Issues Poll that will study change in American public attitudes on two critical issues of the day: 1.
-Attitudes about threats to American democracy and their impact on American foreign policy; and 2.
-Shifting attitudes on racial/ethnic/religious relations in America.
+This project will include three annual polls through the University of Maryland’s Critical Issues Poll that will study change in American public attitudes on two critical issues of the day: 1) Attitudes about threats to American democracy and their impact on American foreign policy; and 2) Shifting attitudes on racial/ethnic/religious relations in America.
 These polls will address hypotheses developed over previous research that has led to several publications.
 The three-year period of study will span the 2024 national elections.
 The polls will be carried out among large national samples, with oversampling of smaller groups.
-Besides releasing the results for the public discourse in key outlets, there will be at least one annual publication analyzing the results.
+Besides releasing the results for the public discourse in key outlets, the project will also produce at least one annual publication analyzing the results.